School Bus Safety

 During a facility audit, school bus operators are measured against their stated maintenance policies.
-Vehicles are also inspected to ensure they are compliant with legislated standards, maintenance records are in order, and driver records and logbooks have been filled out properly.
+Vehicles maintenance files are also inspected to ensure they are compliant with legislated standards, daily/annual vehicle inspection records are in order, and driver records and logbooks have been filled out properly.

 Carrier Safety Rating